kawaMANMI/PyBaMM-Conf-2025/README.md

 - Interstitial-diffusion limited
 - VonKolzenberg2020

-Key aspects analyzed:
+Key aspects analysed:
-- SEI growth behavior during formation cycles
+- SEI growth behaviour during formation cycles
 - Comparison between charging and discharging periods
 - Impact of C-rate on SEI growth patterns
 - Model validation against experimental data

 ## Requirements

-This code requires PyBaMM version 25.1.0.
-The analysis was performed using this specific version to ensure reproducibility of results.
+This code requires PyBaMM version 25.1.0 or newer.
+The analysis was performed using this specific version to ensure the reproducibility of the results.

 ## Repository Structure

 - `notebooks/`
   - `Initial_soc_VS_C-rate.ipynb`: Analysis of how initial state of charge affects SEI growth
-  - `order_chVSdisch.ipynb`: Comparison of SEI growth during charge vs discharge cycles
+  - `sei_ch-VS-dch.ipynb`: Comparison of SEI growth during charge vs discharge cycles

 ## Results